50 Crucial Questions: An Overview of Central Concerns about Manhood and Womanhood

 Gloria Furman, author, Missional Motherhood and Treasuring Christ When Your Hands Are Full

 “The core content of this book was tremendously needed and helpful when it was first published almost a quarter century ago.
 In our current generation, where there is breathtaking confusion and distortion regarding gender and marriage, it is needed more than ever.
 There is a desperate need for leaders of the evangelical church to speak with a wise, clear, and uncompromising biblical clarity.
 Grudem and Piper provide that clear voice, and I pray their answers will be heard and practiced so that God’s glory will be more powerfully displayed through his grand design for men and women.”

-Erik Thoennes, Professor of Biblical and Theological Studies, Chair, Biblical and Theological Studies Theology Department, Talbot School of Theology, Biola University; Pastor, Grace Evangelical Free Church, La Mirada, California
+K. Erik Thoennes, Professor and Chair of Theology, Talbot School of Theology, Biola University; Pastor, Grace Evangelical Free Church, La Mirada, California

 Table of Contents: